nazuna-2371/Public_Materials_Job_Hunting_Japanese_Companies/README.md

 All control structures, prompts, source code, configurations, documents, and related files
 contained in this repository are the property of nazuna-2371 and are protected by copyright.
+Each file incorporates digital signatures and hash values to ensure integrity and prevent tampering.

 Unauthorized reproduction, redistribution, modification, or commercial use is strictly prohibited.
 However, viewing and use for personal learning purposes are permitted.